-- 9.13 ENFORCEMENT.
-(1) Ordinance administrator.
+- A. Ordinance administrator.
 The ordinance administrator is authorized to administer and enforce compliance with this ordinance.
-The ordinance administrator shall have the following powers and duties: - (a) Advise applicants as to the requirements of this ordinance and assist them in filling out forms and other related administrative procedures. - (b) Review applications, issue permits, and make all determinations stated in this ordinance. - (c) Conduct on-site inspections and investigate complaints in a timely manner to ensure compliance with this ordinance. - (d) Maintain records of all permits issued, inspections and determinations made, work approved, enforcement action and other official action. - (e) Make recommendations to the Town Board on any revisions or updates to this ordinance, including keeping all technical standards, construction specifications and administrative tools current and advising on policy issues. - (f) Assist the Board of Appeals with the appeal process by providing the necessary information for their consideration and action. - (g) Carry out duties relating to ensuring the long term maintenance of stormwater management facilities, such as site inspections and making recommendations for needed repairs or maintenance, in accordance with approved working agreements. - (2) Prohibited Practices.
-It shall be deemed a violation, and be subject to enforcement action, for any person, firm, association, corporation or other entity subject to the requirements of this ordinance to do in any of the following: - (a) Commence in any land disturbing or land development activity prior to: - 1.
-Obtaining an erosion and runoff control permit; - 2.
-Notifying the ordinance administrator a minimum of 24 hours in advance of commencement of the activity; - 3.
-Installing those best management practices identified in the approved plan(s) to be installed prior to any land disturbing or land developing activity. - (b) Fail to follow the approved plan(s), or other permit conditions, including but not limited to the required construction sequence, practice installation and technical standards or specifications.
+The ordinance administrator shall have the following powers and duties: - 1.
+Advise applicants as to the requirements of this ordinance and assist them in filling out forms and other related administrative procedures. - 2.
+Review applications, issue permits, and make all determinations stated in this ordinance. - 3.
+Conduct on-site inspections and investigate complaints in a timely manner to ensure compliance with this ordinance. - 4.
+Maintain records of all permits issued, inspections and determinations made, work approved, enforcement action and other official action. - Make recommendations to the Town Board on any revisions or updates to this ordinance, including keeping all technical standards, construction specifications and administrative tools current and advising on policy issues. - 6.
+Assist the Board of Appeals with the appeal process by providing the necessary information for their consideration and action.

+- 7. Carry out duties relating to ensuring the long term maintenance of stormwater management facilities, such as sit inspections and making recommendations for needed repairs or maintenance, in accordance with approved working agreements. - B. Prohibited Practices.
+It shall be deemed a violation, and be subject to enforcement action, for any person, firm, association, corporation or other entity subject to the requirements of this ordinance to do in any of the following: - 1.
+Commence in any land disturbing or land development activity prior to: - a.
+Obtaining an erosion and runoff control permit; - b.
+Notifying the ordinance administrator a minimum of 24 hours in advance of commencement of the activity; - Installing those best management practices identified in the approved plan(s) to be installed prior to any land disturbing or land developing activity. - 2.
+Fail to follow the approved plan(s), or other permit conditions, including but not limited to the required construction sequence, practice installation and technical standards or specifications. - 3.
+Fail to maintain, repair or replace any best management practice deemed ineffective prior to the release of a financial guarantee.